-The Functional Centre pertaining to the provision of the service which schedules and coordinates the booking of services recipient for health services.
+The Functional Centre pertaining to the provision of the service which schedules and co-ordinates the booking of clients for health services.

-71 1 90 Health Information Management (Health Records) (CMDB)
+71 1 90 Health Records (CMDB)

 The Functional Centre pertaining to the accurate and complete collection, transcription, preservation, and dissemination of health-related data.
-Excludes and admitting, registration or library functions.
+Excludes admitting, registration or library functions.
+Sites designated as small facilities may include Registration if there are no dedicated resources as per designated small facility rule.